Creating and perfecting your listing systems will strengthen Your real estate business.

 In itself, a listing system will help you with your pipeline of activity and results tracking.
-You can then focus your marketing and inspection processes for stronger and faster results.
+You can then focus your marketing and inspection processes on more robust and faster results.

-Some properties and listings are far more complex than others, so the preparation work for taking the property listing to the market is extensive in some cases.
+Some properties and listings are far more complex than others, so the preparation work for taking the property listing to market is extensive in some cases.
 More reason to have your comprehensive listing processes under control!

-Most of your professional focus should be on the exclusive listings that you have now and those that you create into the future.
+Most of your professional focus should be on the exclusive listings you have now and those you create in the future.

 Take this a bit further.
 While the locations and property types that you work on will dictate some elements of the listing systems, here are some key factors to consider and start your listing processes now:

-- Review the lease detail and the tenancy mix.
-Look for discrepancies or unusual situations that are not formally documented.
-Legality of occupancy should be clear and without error.
-Get the property owners legal advisors involved if some of the tenancy situations seem unusual or in error.
+- Review the lease details and the tenancy mix: Look for discrepancies or unusual situations that are not formally documented.
+The legality of occupancy should be clear and without error.
+Get the property owner’s legal advisors involved if some tenancy situations seem unusual or in error.

-- Be clear on your client instructions with the property and the method of sale.
-All issues of client engagement should be documented in a legally correct and enforceable appointment to act.
+- Be clear on your client’s instructions with the property and the method of sale: All issues of client engagement should be documented in a legally correct and enforceable appointment to act.
 That appointment should comprehensively cover all aspects of the property and the client’s instructions.

 Given these things, you can now create a ‘timeline’ for the marketing and promotion of the property.
-You can understand the best approach to attracting inquiry to the listing.
+You can understand the best approach to attracting enquiries to the listing.
 Target marketing will apply to all ‘exclusive’ listings.

-Understand your property specialty and then add your location elements to build a control system for all your superior quality properties.
+Understand your property speciality and then add your location elements to build a control system for all your superior-quality properties.
 That is what ‘professionalism’ in commercial real estate is all about.